thankspedia/.github/profile/README.md

  Frontend Development with Kombucha.js
 ======================================
-There is a convention that the every **Kombucha.js** frontend application should follow.
-For further information, see [Frontend Development with Kombucha.js][frontend].
+Kombucha.js defines a convention which every **Kombucha.js** frontend application should follow.
+It is described in [Frontend Development with Kombucha.js][frontend].

  Backend Development with Kombucha.js